TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-changeversionedition.md

 ## **Recommended Steps**

 To change SQL Server Version or Edition on Azure VM, please follow below articles:
-- To **upgrade or downgrade SQL Version** (example - change versrion to and from SQL Server 2008/2008R2/2012/2016/2017/2019 etc.) please follow article [In-place Change of SQL Server Version on Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-version)
+- To **upgrade or downgrade SQL Version** (example - change version to and from SQL Server 2008/2008R2/2012/2016/2017/2019 etc.) please follow article [In-place Change of SQL Server Version on Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-version)
 - To **upgrade or downgrade SQL Edition** (example - change edition to and from SQL edition Standard/Enterprise/Express/Developer/Web) please follow article [In-place Change of SQL Server edition on Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-edition)

 If you want to to change **licensing model** of SQL Server on Azure VM from Pay As you Go to Bring your own license or Azure Hybrid benefit please follow article